-Definition - What does Last Menstrual Period (LMP) mean?
+What Does Last Menstrual Period (LMP) Mean?

 Last menstrual period (LMP) refers to the start date of the most recent menstrual period.
 A typical menstrual cycle is around 21-35 days in length, with the first day of bright red menstrual bleeding signifying day 1 or the start of the cycle.